anyway1021/eagle-doc/docs/getting-started.md

         mvn clean install -DskipTests.

 ##### Deploy Eagle
 * Copy binary package to your server machine.
-In the package, you should find
+In the package, you should find:

-		bin/: scripts used for start eagle server conf/: default configurations for eagle server setup. lib/ : all included software packages for eagle server
+    * bin/: scripts used for start eagle server
+    * conf/: default configurations for eagle server setup.
+    * lib/ : all included software packages for eagle server
 * Change configurations under conf/
 	* eagle.conf
     * server.yml
 * Run eagle-server.sh

-        ./bin/eagle-server.sh start
+    * ./bin/eagle-server.sh start
 * Check eagle server

-        In your web browser, visit http://host:port/
+    * In your web browser, visit http://host:port/

 ## Setup Your Monitoring Case
 `Placeholder for topic: Setup Your Monitoring Case`